Worville/worville.github.io/_posts/2019-10-04-Encode-Conference-Recap.markdown

 When you think of data visualisation, more often than not people think about fancy bar charts or interactive experiences that showcase a dataset in an engaging way.
 Recently, though, there's been growth in the creation of more sound-based and physical data visualisation.
 Andy Kirk pointed this out, among 29 other trends, in his talk _Data Visualisation: State of the Union 2019+._

-For example, Signal Noise released a great project back in 2018 in a unique collaboration between Siemens, Bayern__Munich and The Economist.
-Signal Noise [visualised crowd noise data](https://twitter.com/signalnoise_/status/1035455274642010112?lang=en) from Bayern's Allianz Arena, and showed how fans reacted to different players being on the ball, areas of the stands that were most vocal, and various other angles.
+For example, _Signal Noise_ released a great project back in 2018 in a unique collaboration between _Siemens_, _Bayern Munich_ and _The Economist_. _Signal Noise_ [visualised crowd noise data](https://twitter.com/signalnoise_/status/1035455274642010112?lang=en) from Bayern's Allianz Arena, and showed how fans reacted to different players being on the ball, areas of the stands that were most vocal, and various other angles.

 While this is a very bespoke dataset, it shows how sound is a largely untapped form of data, which can be visualised.
-On the flipside (taking data and turning it into sound) we can get pieces like [this](https://www.ft.com/content/80269930-40c3-11e9-b896-fe36ec32aece) from the FT, in which the yield curve of a Government bond can be turned into music.
+On the flipside (taking data and turning it into sound) we can get pieces like [this](https://www.ft.com/content/80269930-40c3-11e9-b896-fe36ec32aece) from the _FT_, in which the yield curve of a Government bond can be turned into music.

 While it remains to be seen whether this form of content is a gimmick or here to stay, I'd imagine we're going to see more abstract data visualisation forms over the coming years.